ilmaestro/FsLamp/TextAdventure/Assets/Text/presentation.md

 ![Hammer](../Assets/smallhammer.png)

-By Ryan Kilkenny - Portland F# Meetup
+By Ryan Kilkenny - Open F# Conf

 FsLamp is a text adventure engine written in F#.
 It was developed out of a learning project meant to improve F# skills, game design skills, and hopefully pave the path towards future game development and natural language processing.
 In this talk we'll take a look at the game engine implementation and learn how to write interactive fiction games in F#.